What is Devils Tower?

 A series of nearly vertical cliffs encircle the broader area of the Tower itself.
 These are comprised mainly of Hulett Sandstone which is also part of the Sundance Formation.
 This yellow, fine-grained sandstone was deposited on an ancient beach and is exceptionally resistant to weathering.

-Between 70 and 35 mya as the Laramide Orogeny was engaged in lifting the Rockies to the west of Devils Tower, it had some consequences to the east as well.
+Between 70 and 35 M Y A, as the Laramide Orogeny was engaged in lifting the Rockies to the west of Devils Tower, it had some consequences to the east as well.
 Its movements began squeezing magma toward the earth’s surface.
-Because the magma was less dense than the surrounding rock and the surrounding structural zone, it the magma to move relatively easily.
+Because the magma was less dense than the surrounding rock and the surrounding structural zone, it allowed the magma to move relatively easily.
 Generally, as magma nears the surface, it collects in a large underground pool called a magma chamber.
 Once the magma forms a chamber one of three things can happen.
 It can remain in it until it cools and crystallizes forming igneous rock as it does so, it can fracture the surrounding rock, move upward and erupt as a volcano, or it can squeeze, ooze and seep into another magma chamber.
 Here begins the mystery of the Tower.

-Forming the Tower: An Ongoing Debate
+Forming the Tower: An Ongoing Debate.

-Until recently, a rare point of consensus among geologists was that that Devils Tower was formed by the intrusion (the forcible entry of magma into or between other rock formations) of igneous material.
+Until recently, a rare point of consensus among geologists was that Devils Tower was formed by the intrusion (the forcible entry of magma into or between other rock formations) of igneous material.
 Unsurprisingly, scientists call this an igneous intrusion.
-Beyond that, there’s no general consensus about how that process took place nor can they agree whether the magma reached the land surface or not.
-Numerous ideas have evolved since the official “discovery” of Devils Tower.

 The notion of the Tower being an igneous intrusion was first put forth in the 19th century.
 Then in the early 20th century geologists proposed the idea that Devils Tower must be an eroded remnant of a laccolith.
 (A laccolith is a large, mushroom–shaped mass of igneous rock that intrudes between the layers of sedimentary rocks but doesn’t reach the surface.
 This produces a rounded bulge in the sedimentary layers above the intrusion.)
-This idea was quite popular in the early 1900’s when numerous studies were done on laccoliths in the Southwest.
+This idea was quite popular in the early 1900s when numerous studies were done on laccoliths in the Southwest.

-Other ideas have suggested that Devils Tower is a volcanic plug or that it’s the neck of an extinct volcano.
+or that it’s the neck of an extinct volcano.
 Although there is no evidence of volcanic activity – volcanic ash, lava flows, or volcanic debris – anywhere in the surrounding countryside, those proposing this view hold that such material may simply have eroded away.

 A paper presented at the 2011 meeting of the American Geophysical Union asserted, “the geological evidence suggests that the Devils Tower is a remnant of an eroded lava lake that filled a broad phreatomagmatic volcano crater.”
-(A phreatomagmatic eruption t involves both magma and water.
+(A phreatomagmatic eruption involves both magma and water.
 These typically interact explosively, leading to concurrent ejection of steam and pyroclastic fragments.)

 Still another explanation is that Devils Tower is a stock.
 A stock is a small intrusive body formed by magma that cooled underground and was later exposed by erosion.
-So, while there is overall agreement that Bear’s Lodge is an igneous intrusion, certain specifics regarding its creation and appearance remain unresolved.
+So, while there is overall agreement that Bear’s Lodge is an igneous intrusion, certain specifics regarding its creation and appearance currently remain unresolved.

 The magma that formed Devils Tower cooled and crystallized into a rock type known as phonolite porphyry.
 It is a light to dark-gray or greenish-gray igneous rock with conspicuous crystals of white feldspar.
 Hot molten magma is less dense and occupies more volume than cool hardened rock.
 As the rock cooled, it contracted, forming hexagonal (and sometime 4-, 5- and 7-sided) columns separated by vertical cracks.